 The City Council's Trading Standards Service continues to clearly recognise that as an enforcement body, it plays a key role in the delivery of key aspects of the Public Health Agenda.
 Public Health 'came home' on the 1 April 2013 and has been re-shaped to fulfil its original purpose of tackling inequalities.

-The Service clearly recognises this role and also recognises the Governments views around the public health risks associated with alcohol and tobacco as detailed in the White Paper: "Healthy Lives, Healthy People" (11) and also, the policy document "Towards a Smokefree Generation: A Tobacco Control Plan for England" (12).
+The Service clearly recognises this role and recognises the Governments views around the public health risks associated with alcohol and tobacco as detailed in the Public Health Outcomes Framework" (12).

 a) Age Restricted Products